John I. Marshall

 John Inglis Marshall (April 10, 1899 – September 9, 1976) was a Canadian politician.
 He represented the electoral district of Annapolis East in the Nova Scotia House of Assembly from 1963 to 1970, as a member of the Progressive Conservative Party of Nova Scotia.

+Early life and education

 Born in 1899 at Middleton, Nova Scotia, Marshall was educated at Maritime Business College.
 He married Annie Ethel Isabel Jensen in 1927.

+Career

+He was employed with the Maritime Telegraph and Telephone Company for 42 years.

+Political career

-He was employed with the Maritime Telegraph and Telephone Company for 42 years, and served as a town councillor in Middleton.
-Marshall entered provincial politics in the 1963 election, winning the Annapolis East riding by 730 votes.
+Marshall served as a town councillor in Middleton.
+He entered provincial politics in the 1963 election, winning the Annapolis East riding by 730 votes.
 He was re-elected in the 1967 election, but did not re-offer in the 1970 election.

+Death

 Marshall died at Middleton on September 9, 1976.